Kesline/bijou-forge-frontend/README.md

 The backend provides several RESTful API endpoints:

-1. `/api/generate/text`: Generate a 3D model from a text prompt
+1. `/api/generate/text`: Generate a 3D model from a text prompt and then pass it to the remove_background function.
-2. `/api/generate/image`: Generate a 3D model from an uploaded image
+2. `/api/remove_background`: Take the uploaded image, remove the background and pass it to the model for inference
-3. `/api/edit`: Modify an existing model based on text instructions
+3. `/api/edit`: Modify an existing model based on text instructions (Planned)
-4. `/api/save`: Save a model to the user's account
+4. `/api/save`: Save a model to the user's account (Planned)
-5. `/api/download/stl/:modelId`: Download a model in STL format for 3D printing
+5. `/api/download/stl/:modelId`: Download a model in STL format for 3D printing (Planned)

 ## Model Training and Fine-Tuning